Apanatshka/blog/content/lr-parsing-recursive-ascent.md

 From now on we'll be looking at reduce-reduce conflicts only.
 While you can get shift-reduce conflicts with the following algorithms through grammars that don't fit (due to ambiguity or requiring more look-ahead than you're taking into account), when you give an LALR(k) grammar to an SLR(k) algorithm you can only get reduce-reduce conflicts.
 Same with an LR(k) grammar put through the LALR(k) algorithm.

-Here our example grammar that just barely doesn't work with SLR:
+Here our example grammar[^wiki-lalr-parser] that just barely doesn't work with SLR:

+[^wiki-lalr-parser]: This example grammar was adapted from the one in [the Wikipedia article on LALR parsers](https://en.wikipedia.org/wiki/LALR_parser).

 | | |
 :- | :-